Information about the pollutants we monitor in the borough

 Sources of NO2 include:

-There are currently 75 diffusion tubes located across the borough.
+There are currently 72 sites with NO2 diffusion tubes located across the borough.
 The tubes are usually placed on the front of buildings near a busy road, or at road junctions.

 We change these monthly and get them analysed.

 The monthly average NO2 level is used to calculate a yearly average.
-We then compare this to the yearly average objective level in the National Air Quality Objectives.
+We then compare this to the annual mean objective level as set in the National Air Quality Objectives.

 Image of a diffusion tube

 The results are used, with other data, to compile yearly air quality reports called Annual Status Reports.
-These are submitted to the Department for Environment, Food and Rural Affairs (DEFRA).
-You can view the reports on our air quality information page.
+These are submitted to the Department for Environment, Food and Rural Affairs (Defrade).
+You can view these reports on our air quality information page.
+They include a summary of the results from each year and trends in the pollutants that we monitor.

 Particulate Matter